 a) if a native 5G NAS security context is used on the non-3GPP access and:

-1) the UE is in 5GMM-IDLE mode over non-3GPP access, then the AMF and the UE shall activate and take into use the 5G NAS security context over the non-3GPP access that is used on the 3GPP access as described in 3GPP TS 33.501 [24] after the AMF sends or the UE receives the REGISTRATION ACCEPT message respectively.
-If the 5G NAS security context in use on both accesses is a mapped context, the UE and AMF shall keep the native 5G NAS security context over the non-3GPP access and make it a non-current native 5G NAS security context.
+1) the UE is in 5GMM-IDLE mode over non-3GPP access, then the AMF and the UE shall activate and take into use the new mapped 5G NAS security context on the 3GPP access for the non-3GPP access as described in 3GPP TS 33.501 [24] after the AMF sends or the UE receives the REGISTRATION ACCEPT message respectively.
+The UE and AMF shall keep the native 5G NAS security context which was used on the non-3GPP access and make it a non-current native 5G NAS security context.
 The non-current native 5G NAS security context may be re-activated later using the security mode control procedure; or

 2) the UE is in 5GMM-CONNECTED mode over non-3GPP access, in order to activate the native 5G NAS security context over the 3GPP access that is active on the non-3GPP access the AMF shall send the SECURITY MODE COMMAND message over the 3GPP access as described in 3GPP TS 33.501 [24].
 The SECURITY MODE COMMAND message shall include the same ngKSI to identify the native 5G NAS security context that is used on the non-3GPP access; or